Straight Talk on the Dangers of Seventh-day Adventism

 You will notice that most of the groups mentioned above are other Christian denominations, and a couple are even Sabbath-keeping ones.
 The SDA Church has a big missionary effort and their evangelists and missionaries are active in many nations around the world, but unlike many Christian churches, a large part of the SDA effort is directed not so much at the unsaved, but rather at other Christians.

-The entire philosophy of Adventist teachings regarding end-time prophecy is that the wicked are going to join forces to persecute Seventh-day Adventists.
-Catholicism is supposedly going to join hands with apostate Protestantism and Spiritualism, and this three-fold union is going to pass laws restricting the liberty of Adventists to worship on Saturday.
+The entire philosophy of SDA teachings regarding end-time prophecy is that the wicked are going to join forces to persecute Seventh-day Adventists.
+Catholicism is supposedly going to join hands with apostate Protestantism and Spiritualism, and this three-fold union is going to pass laws restricting the liberty of SDAs to worship on Saturday.
 Eventually, a death penalty will be passed for all who do not honor Sunday.

 There is an emphasis in Adventism on character perfection.
 While not all of Ellen White's writings stress perfection, at times she made very strong statements regarding perfection: